Arturo-Quiroga-MSFT/GPT-4o-Transcribe-Diarize/README.md

 ```

 ### 4. Prompt Engineering
+> **Important**: The `prompt` parameter is **NOT supported** by `gpt-4o-transcribe-diarize`.
+The diarization model automatically ignores prompts.
+Do not include prompt parameters in your requests to this model.

-Provide context for better transcription:
+For non-diarization models, provide context for better transcription:
 ```python
 prompt="Legal deposition with attorney and witness.
 Expect legal terminology, medical terms, and technical language."
 ```